demisto/content/Packs/CommonScripts/Scripts/CreateIndicatorsFromSTIX/README.md

 | Tags | stix, ioc |
 | Cortex XSOAR Version | 5.0.0 |

-## Dependencies

----
-This script uses the following commands and scripts.

-* StixParser

-## Used In

----
-This script is used in the following playbooks and scripts.

-* SolarStorm and SUNBURST Hunting and Response Playbook
-* CreateIndicatorFromSTIXTest
-* SolarStorm and SUNBURST Hunting and Response Playbook

 ## Inputs
 ---

 | **Argument Name** | **Description** |